arduino/docs-content/content/arduino-cloud/11.application-notes/cloud-relay-control/cloud-relay-control.md

 ### Create Variables

-Next step is to create some cloud variables, which we will later sync with our Arduino MKR WiFi 1010 board.
+Next step is to create some Cloud variables, which we will later sync with our Arduino MKR WiFi 1010 board.

 While in Thing configuration, click on **"Add Variable"** which will open a new window.
 Add the following variables with the specified configurations: